SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-21-diskless-flavors.md

 name and use the latest one (the one with the most recent `updated_at` value).
 The `volume_size` here was chosen to be 30GB, though any value large enough to fulfill the image's needs can be chosen.

+Of course, the root volume could also have been managed as a separate resource in terraform, allowing for a name to be used, but not allowing to have it automatically deleted on termination of the VM.
+Terraform does a good job at tracking resources and their dependencies, so this is not a bad option.

 ### Cluster API provider for OpenStack (capo)